twitter/the-algorithm/pushservice/README.md

 - Building Target
     - Builds a target user object based on the given user ID
 - Candidate Hydration
-    - Hydrates the candidate details with batch calls to different downstream services.
+    - Hydrates the candidate details with batch calls to different downstream services
 - Feature Hydration
     - Perform feature hydration for candidates and target user
 - Take Step, also called Heavy Filtering